 The algorithm described in previous sections shows significant improvement compared to [BBO10].
-This allows great gains in computational cost for 2D and surface partitions and it allows us to work in 3D, for the first time on sufficiently large resolutions.
+This allows great gains in computational cost for 2D and surface partitions and it allows us to work in 3D, on sufficiently large resolutions.
 The computations presented in 2D reinforce the Caffarelli-Lin conjecture that the honeycomb partition asymptotically minimizes the sum of the eigenvalues of the cells in the plane.

-Computations made on surfaces show that a similar behavior is present: optimal partitions contain patches of regular hexagons, while some other hapes may be necessary to fulfil Euler's relation regarding the number of faces, edges and vertices in the configuration.
+Computations made on surfaces show that a similar behaviour is present: optimal partitions contain patches of regular hexagons, while some other shapes may be necessary to fulfil Euler's relation regarding the number of faces, edges and vertices in the configuration.